All Saints Church, Fleet: History and description

 The church was designed by Burges and was built between 1861 and 1862.
 It was extended to the west in 1934 by A. J. Steadman and a Lady Chapel was added in 1958 by John Purser.
 The church was commissioned by the local squire, Charles Edward Lefroy, secretary to the Speaker of the House of Commons as a memorial to his wife, Janet Lefroy.
 It cost £3,323.
 It has been listed Grade II* on the National Heritage List for England since June 1987.

 Pevsner says of Fleet that "it has no shape, nor character nor notable buildings, except one", that one being All Saints.
 The church is of red brick and its plan is "simple in the extreme."
 The interior too is simply decorated but the massive sculpture, particularly of the Lefroys' tomb and of the gabled arch below which it originally sat is quintessentially Burges, "not so much muscular (gothic) as muscle-bound".
 Janet Lefroy was originally a Walker, daughter of James Walker, who established the great marine engineering company of Walker and Burges with Alfred Burges, father of William.
 This family connection led to Burges obtaining the commission.

 The interior was significantly altered in the later twentieth century by the removal of the Lefroy tomb from its original position and by the whitewashing of the apse.
 Of these alterations, Pevsner comments; "And so a work by a none too prolific genius is irreparably spoiled."

+The churchyard contains Commonwealth war graves of eight servicemen from World War I and one from World War II.